 If you don’t make your wishes known, the responsibility for determining your funeral and burial rests with your loved ones.
 If you are married, your spouse is usually in charge of making the decisions.
 If you are not married, the responsibility will likely go to your children, parents, or next of kin.
 Disputes could arise between family members over what you would have wanted.

 It is possible to make funeral arrangements ahead of time with a funeral home.
 However, be wary of pre-paid funeral plans.
 Consumers can lose money when pre-need funeral funds are misspent or misappropriated.
-A funeral provider could mishandle, mismanage or embezzle the funds.
+A funeral provider could mishandle, mismanage, or embezzle the funds.
 Some go out of business before the need for the pre-paid funeral arises.
 Others sell policies that are virtually worthless.
-For more on the dangers of pre-paid plans, click here.
+See more info on the dangers of pre-paid plans.